 1/2 tsp cinnamon

 (I find that I usually need a bit more of the honey/canola oil mixture to get it to clump up the way I like it.
-Also, if you add about 1/4 cup more honey, you can make granola bars).
+Also, if you add about 1/4 cup more honey, you can make granola bars).2-1/2 cups unsweetened, desiccated coconut (I used basic sweetened coconut)

 Preheat oven to 350 degrees.
 Combine all ingredients in a large bowl.
 Mix well to distribute oil and honey evenly.
 Spread a thin layer of mixture on two rimmed baking sheets (half sheet pans) lined with parchment paper (I used my silpat liners).
 Bake for 15-20 minutes stirring mixture and rotating sheets half way through until mixture is an even golden brown.
 Be careful to watch granola: it will quickly turn from golden to burnt and will continue to cook as it cools when you take it out of the oven.
 Mixture will be moist when it comes out of the oven but will crisp and clump as it cools.
 Keeps for 1-2 weeks.
 (Let it cool in the pans.
 If you stir or move it too much, it won't clump up very well).